programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Finally, let's perform lemmatization on our sentences using spaCy and Stanza (NLTK does not provide out-of-the-box lemmatization for non-English languages).
 Lemmatization is the process of replacing all the [inflected](https://en.wikipedia.org/wiki/Inflection) forms of a word (e.g., _looks_, _looked_) with a single item, the 'lemma', which is the word in its basic form (in this case, _look_).
 For example, the sentence _I typed a letter_ would, if lemmatized, be changed to _I type a letter_.
 The word _typed_ was reduced to the lemma _type_, removing the '-d' suffix to simplify the word into a basic form.

-To keep things simple, we'll use only the multilingual sentence as an example to demonstrate lemmatization with spaCy.
+To keep things short, we'll use only the multilingual sentence as an example to demonstrate lemmatization with spaCy.
 However, spaCy does not have a single multilingual lemmatization corpus, so we'll first need to split the multilingual sentence into its component parts again.
 Then, we can run separate models on the Russian and French parts.
 For more info on lemmatization using spaCy, including a list of supported languages, visit spaCy's [lemmatizer documentation](https://spacy.io/api/lemmatizer).

 First, we load our models, apply them to our text, and print the lemmas returned by spaCy.
 We'll start with Russian: